Change Point Detection Approach for Online Control of Unknown Time Varying Dynamical Systems: Introduction

-The proposed algorithm adapts to the variation by utilizing the data of transitions it observes `on the fly' to determine whether a change has occurred or not, and at the same time computes an estimate of the system parameters at the current time.
-The key here is how the algorithm is able to reliably track the changes, which is necessary for updating the control policy in a way that the control costs are convergent or the regret is sub-linear, as the accuracy of the control policy updates are limited by the accuracy of the estimates.
-We present guarantees for two settings: (i) matched disturbance system with general convex cost functions, (ii) general system with linear cost functions.
-We show that in both these settings a regret of $\widetilde{\mathcal{O}}\left(\Gamma_T^{1/5} T^{4/5}\right)$ is achievable with a high probability , where $\Gamma_T$ is the number of times the system changes in $T$ time steps and $T$ is the duration of the control episode.
-Ours is the {\it first regret guarantee with respect to number of changes in the system}.
+We propose a novel change point detection-based online control algorithm for unknown time-varying dynamical systems.
+We present guarantees for very general class of systems: (i) matched disturbance system with general convex cost functions, (ii) general system with linear cost functions.
+We show that, in both these settings, a (dynamic) regret of $\widetilde{\mathcal{O}}\left(\Gamma_T^{1/5} T^{4/5}\right)$ is achievable with a high probability, where $\Gamma_T$ is the number of times the system changes in $T$ time steps and $T$ is the duration of the control episode.
+Through numerical simulations, we demonstrate that the change point detection approach is superior to a standard restart approach, the adaptive algorithm of \cite{minasyan2021online}, and also standard online learning approach for time-invariant dynamical systems such as \cite{simchowitz2020improper}.
+Our result guarantees sub-linear regret for any sub-linear number of changes, which is an improvement over \cite{minasyan2021online} which cannot guarantee sub-linear regret for any number of changes.
+Our work presents the first regret guarantee in terms of a stronger notion of variability like the number of changes in the underlying system.
+The extension of our work to the setting without disturbance feedback is a subject of future work.